 Application for summary judgment is made by summons and supported by an affidavit verifying the facts on which the claim (or the defence) is based.
 The affidavit must state the affiant's belief that there is no defence to the claim or, as the case may be, no defence except as to the amount of damages.
-The respondent to the application must show cause against it by affidavit.
+The respondent to the application must show cause against it by affidavit or otherwise to the satisfaction of the court.